yuu6148/NonGKI_Kernel_Build/README_EN.md

 - **runs-on:** ubuntu-XX.XX
     - Different kernels may require different Ubuntu versions.
 The default is 22.04, but support for both 22.04 and 24.04 is available.
 The system version determines which package installation method is used.
+    - If you are using the Arch Linux YAML, this feature is not applicable — please do not modify it.

 - **Set Compile Environment**
     - If no GCC is needed, Clang-only compilation is selected automatically.